 Singapore’s economy is often used as a prime example of how business-friendly policies can jumpstart a country’s growth.
-Most of our readers are probably familiar with Singapore’s transformation from a malarial swamp to one of the richest nations on the planet.
+Most of our readers are already familiar with Singapore’s quick transformation from a malarial swamp into one of the richest nations on the planet.

 The city’s startling development over the past few decades is leading some investors to search for “the next Singapore”.

 Why not invest in Singapore itself?
-Quite simply, the opportunities have come and gone.
+Quite simply, lots of its opportunities have come and gone.

 It’s much harder to invest in Singapore than it once was.
-They have enough money now and don’t need yours.
+They have enough money now and do not really need yours anymore.
 Incentives and options for investors are minimal unless you’re bringing in millions of dollars.

 Plus, why invest in places which have already gone through their phase of rapid growth?
 Profit isn’t made by investing in markets which were at their strongest 20 years ago.

 With all that said, I’ll make the argument for several nations which could possibly become the next Singapore.

 I understand that it might seem far fetched for some places mentioned below to ever become “future Singapores”.
 Then again, nobody in the 1960s thought Singapore would be where it is today either.